-AJHG: What about this paper most excites you?
+AJHG: What about this paper project most excites you?

-AJHG: Thinking about the bigger picture, what implications do you see from this work for the larger human genetics community?
+AJHG: Thinking about the bigger picture, what implications do you see from this work for the large human genetics community?

 AJHG: What advice do you have for trainees/young scientists?